mspanc/jumbo/README.md

 ## Let me believe that Karma returns!

 Developers are humans, too, we also need to pay bills from time to time.
-If you wish to repay what you have saved thanks to this piece of code, you can click one of this shiny buttons below:
+If you wish to repay time and effort thay you have saved thanks to this piece of code, you can click one of this nice, shiny buttons below:

 | Paypal | Bitcoin | Beerpay |
 | :----: | :-----: | :-----: |